codyy2024/code-learning-journal/day-021_NuancedSemanticElements_20250923.md

 ## 2. When to use strong `strong` element vs. bring attention to element
 Visually similar (text is bold), but quite different in meanings.
 ### 2.1 "bring attention to" element i.e. `b`
-Only draws attention to the text, without indicating the higher level of importance/urgency
+Only draws attention to the text, without indicating the higher level of importance/urgency - **Q**: does this make it "presentational" element?
 > Example: use in summaries or product reviews
 ```
 <p>